Corporate Body

 Summary

 Johns & Waygood was established as a public company in 1892.
-It fabricated many Australian landmarks including Sydney's Centrepoint Tower and helped pioneer the lift industry.
-In 1966 the company became Johns Perry Ltd, which was taken over by Boral Limited in 1986.
-After further takeovers the company became known as Advanced Building Technologies Group Pty Ltd and was still operating under that name in 2006.
+It fabricated many of Australian landmarks including Sydney's Centrepoint Tower and helped pioneer the lift industry.
+In 1966 the company became a subsidiary part of Johns Perry Ltd. Johns Perry was taken over by Boral Limited in 1986, and many of the subsidiary company names were changed or sold.

 Archival resources